-Romania: Gas-fired power plant and wind farm in plan at MET Romania4.
-August 2020. / SEE Energy News
+Romania: Gas-fired power plant and wind farm in plan at MET Romania, SEE Energy News

 In Constanta region a 60 MW high-efficiency cogeneration power plant and a 100 MW wind farm are planned by MET Energy Romania, one of the larger electricity and gas suppliers in Romania.

 The company’s CEO Petre Stroe said that, although the decision is not yet approved by the shareholders of the MET Group, in current situation on the market, where large energy producers also planning to enter the supply business, it is vital for a private supplier to also have a production capacity.